PSHE and PD

-Our PSHE and Citizenship programme is coordinated by the Assistant Headteacher in charge of Pastoral Care and Careers.
-The programme is delivered by our RE department and the Assistant Headteacher in charge of students in recepit of Pupil Premium and BTEC qualifications.
+Our PSHE and PD programme is coordinated by the Assistant Headteacher in charge of Personal Development and Careers.
+The programme is delivered by our RE department and the Assistant Headteacher in charge of students in receipt of Pupil Premium and BTEC qualifications.

 The impact of PSHE:

 ‘PSHE education helps children and young people to achieve their potential by supporting their wellbeing and tackling issues that can affect their ability to learn, such as anxiety and unhealthy relationships’.